codemirror/website/site/docs/guide/index.md

-To resolve this contradiction, the library's state representation is strictly functional—the [document](##text.Text) and [state](##state.EditorState) data structures are immutable, and operations on them pure functions, whereas the [view component](##view.EditorView) and command interface wrap these in an imperative interface.
+To resolve this contradiction, the library's state representation is strictly functional—the [document](##text.Text) and [state](##state.EditorState) data structures are immutable, and operations on them are pure functions, whereas the [view component](##view.EditorView) and command interface wrap these in an imperative interface.